M05F3T/P2/README.md

 ## Help
 You can check your logged errors in the database folder to indentify errors located at ./P2/database/errors

-If you get an console error while trying to run of Fx. port 80 try to use higher privilige with sudo
+If you get an console error while trying to run on Fx. port 80 try to use higher privilige with sudo
 ```
 sudo node app.js
 ```